30+ Easy Ways to Conserve Energy on Thanksgiving (& Lower Your Utility Bill)

-Here are few tips to keep in mind while you’re hustling around the kitchen:
+Here are few money-saving energy tips to keep in mind while you’re hustling around the kitchen.

-As tempting as it might be, once you start the turkey (or any other dish) in the oven, let it be.
-Don’t interrupt the process.
-Even opening the door for a glimpse can set the temperature back twenty degrees, causing your oven to go on overdrive (which costs you $).
-Instead, keep the door closed and as hard as it might be, trust the timer!
-A few extra tips: if your dish needs more than an hour in the oven, no need to preheat.
-Also, you can turn off the oven a few minutes before the timer goes off—it’ll keep cooking until you open the door.
+As tempting as it might be, once you start the turkey (or any other dish) in the oven, keep the door closed!
+Even opening the door for a glimpse can set the temperature back 20°F, causing your oven to go into overdrive which costs you more money.

 Utilize the stove

-While most dishes tend to be cooked in the oven, try and use the stove as much as possible.
-Range-top cooking uses less energy.
-And to prevent heat loss, keep pots and pans covered and use the lowest possible setting.
+While most Thanksgiving dishes tend to be cooked in the oven, try and use the stove as much as possible as range-top cooking uses less energy.

 Try the slow cooker

 With all the action going on inside the kitchen, the good news is that the rest of the house will reap some benefits.
 If you have the heat on because it’s cold outside, turn it down a few degrees.
-The heat inside the kitchen will seep into the other rooms and with the extra bodies, the rest of the house will likely warm up too.
+The heat from the kitchen and from the extra people in your house will heat the other rooms.

 Let the leftovers cool

 Do you have other ideas on how to save energy on such a busy holiday?
-Or a favorite slow-cooker recipe?
+Or a favorite slow-cooker or microwave recipe?
 Share your ideas with us!